 You will also choose from a wide range of option courses outside your primary subject.

 Year 2 history courses will give you the opportunity to broaden your geographical focus beyond Britain and Europe and will introduce you to more advanced conceptual and theoretical approaches.

 As in Year 1, history courses offer broad surveys that are designed to prepare you for more specialised study in Years 3 and 4.
-You will take two courses related to your specialisation in economic and social history and will take a compulsory course in historiography.
+You will take two courses related to your specialisation in economic and social history.

 You will also take an economics theory course, if not taken in Year 1, or outside course(s) and choose one course from options in economic and social history, history and social science and one further outside course.